FS-Frost/DealsScraper/README.md

     -   "useRemoteDriver" to "true".
 -   Run ConsoleApp.exe.

-# How use local driver
+# How to use with local driver

 -   Install ChromeDriver.
 -   On ConsoleApp\config.json, set: